ParallelMaths/parallel/pages/9-01-sing-a-long.md

 The fact that it can be written in such a compact form, 10<sup>100</sup>, is deceiving, because it represents a phenomenonally gigantic number of mind-blowing proportions.
 A googol is about one hundred billion billion times bigger than the number of particles in the visible universe (10<sup>80</sup>).

-Although the company and search engine Google is spelt differently, it based its name of the huge number googol, because its ambition was to provide users with huge amounts of information.
+Although the company and search engine Google is spelt differently, it based its name on the huge number googol, because its ambition was to provide users with huge amounts of information.

 ::: problem id=1_1 marks=2
 __1.1.__ What is googol squared?